wsh17/OpenStack-CLI-Examples/README.md

 # OpenStack-CLI-Examples

 This repository contains HOW-TO examples for the OpenStack CLI.
 This is done under bash under lunix.
-# How To Example1 - How to create and configure Host Aggregates in your Metacloud environment
+# How How to create and configure Host Aggregates in your COPC Eenvironment

 Host aggregates can be used to sub-divide an availability zone in to multiple pieces.
 Then you can, thru the use of flavors, control who runs within a particular aggregate.
 The reasons you may want to do this maybe you need to seperate physically two groups, or you may have